-Expected Module Output Subject No. Methodology 1 Promotion of Composting in Solid Waste Management in Kitakyushu City 1) Being able to explain about 2 The Environmental Policy in Shibushi City Methodology overview of national/local policies and systems on waste management in 3 Composting in Municipal Solid Waste Management Japan 4 Visiting to Sanitary Landfill, Incineration Facility, Recycling Center, Environmental museum 5 Promotion of Recycling-based Society
+Expected Module Output Subject No. Methodology 1 Promotion of Composting in Solid Waste Management in Kitakyushu City 1) Being able to explain 2 The Environmental Policy in Shibushi City about overview of national/local policies and systems on waste 3 Composting in Municipal Solid Waste Management Lecture and observation management in Japan Visiting to Sanitary Landfill, Incineration Facility, Recycling Center, Environmental museum 5 Promotion of Recycling-based Society 6 Composting Technology for Green Waste and Sewerage Waste 2) Being able to explain 7 Composting Technology for Domestic Garbage about overview of technical information of composting 8 Community Development through the Windrow Composting Project Lecture, observation and practice 9 The "Takakura" Composting Method 10 The Cardboard Composting Method 11 The EM-bokashi Composting Method 12 Application of Compost in Organic Farming and Agricultural Business 13 Initiatives for Sustainable Community: Biogas Utilization 3) Being able to 14 Case Study of Composting Projects in Six Asian Countries understand the application of compost and management of 15 Environmental Education and Public Awareness in Kitakyushu City Lecture, observation composting project through case studies.
+16 Mechanism and Arrangement of Citizen Participation in Compositing Projects 17 Application of Composting in CDM Project 18 Business model of Composting Technique

-- Being able to explain about overview of technical information of composting Composting Technology for Green Waste and Sewerage Waste Composting Technology for Domestic Garbage Community Development through the Windrow Composting Project The "Takakura" Composting Method The Cardboard Composting Method The EM-bokashi Composting Method Lecture, observation and practice t a Being able to understand the application of compost and management of composting project through case studies.
-Application of Compost in Organic Farming and Agricultural Business Initiatives for Sustainable Community: Biogas Utilization Case Study of Composting Projects in Six Asian Countries Environmental Education and Public Awareness in Kitakyushu City Mechanism and Arrangement of Citizen Participation in Composting Projects Application of Composting in CDM Project Business model of Composting Technique Lecture, observation Being able to formulate an Action Plan to improve composting projects at participants' home countries.
-19 Action Plan Formulation Discussion, presentation and report writing
+4) Being able to formulate an Action Plan to improve composting projects at participants' home countries.
+19 Action Plan Formulation Discussion, presentation and report writing --- ---------------------------- --